 The 450 cell lines tested in the DepMap dataset also have accompanying baseline RNAseq gene expression data, so we integrated the ~20,000 TPM values for each cell line into the kinome-state and cell line sensitivity dataset.
 This adds baseline cell line-specific gene expression information to our cell line agnostic inhibitor-induced kinome states.

-We examined bivariate associations of each of the ~21000 features against the outcome variables (dose response AUC and IC50) using Pearson's correlation coefficient, and ranked them from largest to smallest absolute value of association.
-We found that the most correlated feature is the drug-induced kinase inhibition state of TP53RK (fig 2a) with a correlation coefficient R ~0.3, while the most correlated baseline gene expression value was OGFRL1 with a correlation coefficient R ~ 0.05.
+To identify which features were most correlated with drug sensitivity, we examined bivariate associations of each of the ~21000 features (kinome inhibition states, baseline gene expression, gene essentiality, protein expression and copy number variation) were compared individually to the outcome of cell line sensitivities (dose response AUC and IC50), and their Pearson's R correlation was calculated.
+We additionally calculated Spearman’s correlation coefficients, and ensured all correlated features were significant at the 0.5 level.
+The full table of feature correlations with significance values is attached in the supplementary material (Supp Table 1).
+We found that the most correlated feature is the drug-induced kinase inhibition state of TP53RK with a correlation coefficient R ~0.3, while the most correlated baseline gene expression value was OGFRL1 with a correlation coefficient R ~ 0.05.
 Overall, inhibitor-induced kinome states showed stronger correlation with cell line sensitivity metrics (Fig 2c) despite there being 40x more baseline gene expression features than kinome states.
+However, it is important to note that this large difference in overall correlation may be partly due to the sample imbalance in abundance of kinome inhibition states (~200 per cell line) compared to baseline gene expression (one per cell line).

-After exploring the relationship between each feature and cell line sensitivity, we sought to use machine learning models to combine these features to predict cell line sensitivities to kinase inhibitor treatment.
-Using the ranked list of feature associations, we utilized a feature selection scheme where we tested discrete increments of the ranked features included in a given model to find the best performers (fig 2d).
+After exploring the relationship between features and cell line sensitivity, we sought to use machine learning models to integrate these features into predictive models of cell line sensitivity to kinase inhibitor treatment.
+To create a feature selection metric, all features were ranked by the absolute value of their Pearson’s correlation to the cell sensitivity outcomes.
+Features were incorporated into models based on this ranking, i.e. including only a top-ranked subset of best-correlated features.
+Seeking models with the best balance of predictive power and feature number, we tested model performance with different numbers of features, again selected starting from the most informative feature.
+We tested models with 100, 200, 300, 400, 500, 1000, 2000, 3000, 4000, and 5000 features to see how adding more and more lower ranked features affected model performance.
+Figure 2c shows the ranking for the top two feature sets - kinase inhibition states and gene expression, and the order they are added into the model.

 Fig 2.
-Feature selection by bivariate association with cancer cell line sensitivity. (a) Sample kinase inhibition state versus LogIC50 heatmap plots showing inhibition states with high (TP53RK), medium (PIK3R1) and low (MAPK14) correlation values. (b) Sample gene expression versus LogIC50 heatmap plots showing genes with high (OGFRL1), medium (B3GNTL1) and low (CKAP5) correlation values. (c) Ridgeline Plot showing distributions of correlations with drug IC50s and AUC values across the data types included in analysis. (d) Plots showing what order classes of features are selected from the ranked set of inhibition states and baseline gene expression values.
+Feature Selection by Bivariate Association with Cancer Cell Line Sensitivity. (a) Ridgeline Plot showing distributions of correlations with drug IC50s and AUC values across the data types included in analysis. (b) Plots showing what order classes of features are selected from the ranked set of inhibition states and baseline gene expression values.
 The dotted lines indicate the discrete increments of feature rank cutoffs at which model performance was tested.
 Kinase inhibition states were the most informative feature within the first ~300, after which gene expression features started to show predictive value.

 Machine Learning Models can Predict Cancer Cell Line Sensitivity from a Combination of Kinome Inhibition States and Baseline Transcriptomics